Azure/azure-sdk-for-js/sdk/storage/storage-file-share/review/storage-file-share.api.md

 import { deserializationPolicy } from '@azure/core-http';
 import { HttpHeaders } from '@azure/core-http';
 import { HttpOperationResponse } from '@azure/core-http';
-import { HttpPipelineLogLevel } from '@azure/core-http';
 import { HttpRequestBody } from '@azure/core-http';
 import { HttpResponse } from '@azure/core-http';
 import { HttpClient as IHttpClient } from '@azure/core-http';
-import { HttpPipelineLogger as IHttpPipelineLogger } from '@azure/core-http';
 import { PagedAsyncIterableIterator } from '@azure/core-paging';
 import { ProxySettings } from '@azure/core-http';
 import { Readable } from 'stream';